The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \subsection{Higher Albanese manifolds and the $\R$-pro-unipotent Kummer map}

-In the previous subsection, we examined $\Q$- and $\R$-unipotent groups with mixed Hodge structure, but one can equally well study an integral version of this theory, by studying finitely generated (discrete) groups $\Pi$ with a ind-mixed Hodge structure on $\Z\Pi^{\wedge *}:=\limdir\Hom\left(\Z\Pi/J^{n+1},\Z\right)$ compatible with the Hopf algebra operations, or equivalently a $\Q$-mixed Hodge structure on the $\Q$-Mal\u cev completion $\Pi_\Q:=\Spec(\Q\Pi^{\wedge *})$---we call such a structure a \emph{mixed Hodge structure} on $\Pi$.
+In the previous section, we examined $\Q$- and $\R$-unipotent groups with mixed Hodge structure, but one can equally well study an integral version of this theory, by studying finitely generated (discrete) groups $\Pi$ with a ind-mixed Hodge structure on the decompleted dual $\Z\Pi^{\wedge\reddual}:=\limdir\Hom\left(\Z\Pi/J^{n+1},\Z\right)$ compatible with the Hopf algebra operations, or equivalently a $\Q$-mixed Hodge structure on the $\Q$-Mal\u cev completion $\Pi_\Q:=\Spec(\Q\Pi^{\wedge\reddual})$ -- we call such a structure a \emph{mixed Hodge structure} on $\Pi$.
 Here, as usual, $J$ denotes the augmentation ideal of $\Z\Pi$.